 Jonathan spent years as a criminal trial attorney, both as a prosecutor and a defense attorney.
 He was an adjunct instructor at the New Hampshire Police Standards and Training Academy, where he trained law enforcement officers on various subjects including expert testimony regarding computer forensics, criminal law, motor vehicle law, and constitutional issues involving search and seizure.
 He was also a strategic planning consultant for the national network of Internet Crimes Against Children (ICAC) task forces.
 Jonathan has significant courtroom experience, including conducting trials both before the bench and juries, and has argued appellate cases before the New Hampshire Supreme Court and the Court of Appeals for the First Circuit in Boston.

-Jonathan presently teaches business law online for Southern New Hampshire University and has taught college level courses on constitutional law, criminal law, criminal procedure, white collar crime, and critical thinking, and has lectured on such topics as, identity theft, cybersecurity, cyber liability insurance, ethics, the Electronic Communications and Privacy Act (ECPA), computer forensics and other technology-related topics.
+Jonathan presently teaches business law online for Southern New Hampshire University and has taught college level courses on constitutional law, criminal law, criminal procedure, white collar crime, and critical thinking, and has presented on such topics as, cannabis and hemp law, identity theft, cybersecurity, cyber liability insurance, ethics, the Electronic Communications and Privacy Act (ECPA), computer forensics and other technology-related topics.

 Jonathan is originally from New Jersey and attended Rutgers University, where he received his undergraduate degree in Environmental Science and was a George H. Cook Scholar.
 He attended the University of New Hampshire Law School and lived in New Hampshire for over 25 years before moving to Virginia.